Atlas975/Notes/MediaCoding/Image_derivatives.md

 # Image derivatives

 - The [[Sobel_filter|first derivative]] / gradient quantifies the change in pixel intensity with filters this is typically found using the central difference $\left( \frac{\partial f}{\partial x}=f(x+1)-f(x-1) \right)$
-- The second derivative quantifies the rate of change in pixel intensity AKA the smoothness of the transition from light to dark or vice versa
+- The second derivative quantifies the rate of change in pixel intensity AKA the smoothness of the transition from light to dark or vice versa.
+This makes it ideal for detecting random noise

 ![[Pasted image 20231022152823.png|550|550]]

 ## Gradient magnitude
 - L2 norm is more computationally expensive but more sensitive to outliers: